Student Assistance Program

 SAP is a systemic process using techniques to mobilize school resources to remove barriers to learning.
-The core of the program is a professionally trained team, including school staff and liaisons from community alcohol and drug and mental health agencies.
 SAP team members are trained to identify problems, to determine whether or not the presenting problem lies within the responsibility of the school and to make recommendations to assist the student and the parent.
 When the problem lies beyond the scope of the school, the SAP team will assist the parent and student to access services within the community.
 The student assistance team members do not diagnose, treat or refer children for treatment; however, they may refer them for a screening or an assessment for treatment.

 Parents have the right to be involved in the process and have full access to all school records under the applicable state and federal laws and regulations.
 Involvement of parents in all phases of the student assistance program is expected.
 This partnership is integral to the successful resolution of problems.

 Phase 2: Team Planning

 Phase 3: Intervention and Recommendations